-The search committee requests and considers feedback from all parties, including the entire search committee, the Dean of the Faculty, Director of EDR, relevant Division Chair(s), students, and appropriate staff, then makes a recommendation to the Dean.
+The search committee requests and considers feedback from all parties, including the entire search committee, the Dean of the Faculty, Director of Equity and Diversity, relevant Division Chair(s), students, and appropriate staff, then makes a recommendation to the Dean.
 Neither the search committee nor faculty colleagues are to communicate recommendations to candidates.
 The Dean communicates any reservations to the chair of the search committee.
 Once the Dean agrees to a candidate, the Dean communicates agreement to the chair of the search committee.

 Offers and Negotiations

 The Dean of the Faculty offers the position to the candidate, and negotiates and issues a contract contingent on the successful completion of a background check.